Joe-Collins-1986/BitWise-DRF/README.md

 - language: The language field is a read-only field.

-This serializer can be used to retrieve detailed information about a Language object, including the owner's username, years of experience in using the language, and the language itself, which is set to read-only.
+This serializer can be used to retrieve detailed information about a language object, including the owner's username, years of experience in using the language, and the language itself, which is set to read-only.

 </details>